rockdaboot/wget2/docs/wget2.md

 ### `--progress=type`

   Select the type of the progress indicator you wish to use.
-Legal indicators are "dot" and "bar".
+Supported indicator types are `none` and `bar`.

-  It draws an ASCII progress bar graphics (a.k.a "thermometer" display) indicating the status of retrieval.
+  Type `bar` draws an ASCII progress bar graphics (a.k.a "thermometer" display) indicating the status of retrieval.
-  If the output is not a TTY, the "dot" bar will be used by default.

-  Use `--progress=dot` to switch to the "dot" display.
-It traces the retrieval by printing dots on the screen, each dot representing a fixed amount of downloaded data.

-  The progress type can also take one or more parameters.
-The parameters vary based on the type selected.
-  Parameters to type are passed by appending them to the type separated by a colon (`:`) like this:
-  `--progress=type:parameter1:parameter2`.

-  When using the dotted retrieval, you may set the style by specifying the type as dot:style.
-Different styles assign different meaning to one dot.
-With the "default" style each dot represents 1K, there are ten dots in a cluster and 50 dots in a line.
-The "binary" style has a more "computer"-like orientation: 8K dots, 16-dots clusters and 48 dots per line (which makes for 384K lines).
-The "mega" style is suitable for downloading large files, each dot represents 64K retrieved, there are eight dots in a cluster, and 48 dots on each line (so each line contains 3M).
-If "mega" is not enough then you can use the "giga" style.
-Each dot represents 1M retrieved, there are eight dots in a cluster, and 32 dots on each line (so each line contains 32M).

-  With `--progress=bar`, there are currently two possible parameters, `force` and `noscroll`.

-  When the output is not a TTY, the progress bar always falls back to "dot", even if `--progress=bar` was passed to Wget2 during invocation.
-This behaviour can be overridden and the "bar" output forced by using the "force" parameter as `--progress=bar:force`.
+  If the output is a TTY, `bar` is the default.
+Else, the progress bar will be switched off, except when using `--force-progress`.

-  By default, the bar style progress bar scroll the name of the file from left to right for the file being downloaded if the filename exceeds the maximum length allotted for its display.
-In certain cases, such as with --progress=bar:force, one may not want the scrolling filename in the progress bar.
-By passing the "noscroll" parameter, Wget2 can be forced to display as much of the filename as possible without scrolling through it.

-  Note that you can set the default style using the "progress" command in .wget2rc.
-That setting may be overridden from the command line.
-For example, to force the bar output without scrolling, use --progress=bar:force:noscroll.
+  The type 'dot' is currently not supported, but won't trigger an error to not break wget command lines.

+  The parameterized types `bar:force` and `bar:force:noscroll` will add the effect of `--force-progress`.
+  These are accepted for better wget compatibility.

 ### `--force-progress`